 First of all, I would like to mention that it was something so special about Marbella that it actually made me write a book, which I have never finished, but whose outlines I still keep somewhere inside of me.

-I didn’t know anything about Marbella, except what a friend in Madrid had told me: “Marbella is very expensive; you should go somewhere else in Andalucía.
+I didn’t know anything about Marbella, except what a friend in Madrid had told me: “Marbella is very expensive; you should go somewhere else in Andalusia.
 Only rich people go there.”
 Keeping this in mind, I boarded the plane from Bucharest and after 4 harrowing hours of flying I was in Malaga.
-Stay tuned to see what happened there!

 A glimpse of eccentricity in Puerto Banus